-Edit, sign, append, and save with 9 of our favorite PDF editors
+Edit, sign, append, and save with 9 of the best PDF editors

 Buy it now from:

-iSkysoft evens the playing field somewhat by providing a streamlined, feature-laden PDF editor for Mac users as well as Windows users.
-The standard MacOS version allows for simple conversion of PDF to Word, as well as basic editing tools that allow the user to treat any PDF as if it were, in fact, a word processor file.
-Users can annotate PDFs quickly, and edit the layout of the document by adding, removing, or flipping pages.
-Standard users can also fill out PDF forms from their computer, without any printing or scanning.
+iSkysoft evens the playing field somewhat by providing a streamlined, feature-laden PDF editor for Mac users as well as Windows devotees.
+The standard version for MacOS allows you to easily convert PDF files to Word, and comes with a score of basic editing tools that allow you to treat any PDF as if it were a word processor file.
+Users can annotate PDFs quickly, and edit the layout of any document by adding, removing, or flipping pages.
+Standard users can also fill out PDF forms directly on their computer, without any printing or scanning.

-The real power of iSkysoft comes with the Pro package for MacOS and the Windows version.
-For a fairly reasonable price tag, users can password-protect PDF files, convert them to a number of different formats, and edit PDFs using OCR technology, thus ensuring greater accuracy.
+The real power of iSkysoft, however, comes with the Pro package.
+For a reasonable fee, you can password protect PDF files, convert them to a number of different formats, and edit PDFs using OCR technology, thus ensuring greater accuracy.
 The Pro and Windows versions also allow users to add stamps and signatures, and OCR is supported in more than 20 languages.
-Note that the Windows version requires an additional add-on purchase for OCR support.
+However, keep in mind that the Windows version requires an additional add-on if you’re looking for OCR support.

-Available for: MacOS and Windows
+Available for: Windows and MacOS

 Buy it now: